Enhancing the Josephson diode effect with Majorana bound states

-Before going further, we stress that the role of the Zeeman field can be already seen in the normal state, by inspecting the bands of Eq.\,(\ref{Eq1}) with $\Delta=0$ and $\mathbf{B}_{\rm N}$.
-While a component of ${\mathbf B}_{\rm N}$ perpendicular to the SOC opens a gap at zero momentum $k=0$ (yellow region), the band dispersion becomes asymmetric with respect to $k=0$ when ${\mathbf B}_{\rm N}$ has a parallel component to such SOC, see left panel of Fig.\,\ref{Fig0}(b).
-This asymmetry can be characterized by the difference between the lowest bands at the SOC momenta $\pm m\alpha/\hbar^{2}$, denoted by $\delta$, which acquires a maximum at $\theta=\eta=\pi/2$ [Fig.\,\ref{Fig0}(b)].
+The role of the Zeeman field can be already seen in the normal state, by inspecting the bands of Eq.\,(\ref{Eq1}) with $\Delta=0$ and $\mathbf{B}_{\rm N}$.
+While a component of ${\mathbf B}_{\rm N}$ perpendicular to the SOC opens a gap at zero momentum $k=0$ (yellow region), the band dispersion becomes asymmetric with respect to $k=0$ when ${\mathbf B}_{\rm N}$ has a term parallel to SOC, see left panel of Fig.\,\ref{Fig0}(b).
+This asymmetry can be characterized by the difference between the lowest bands at the SOC momenta $\pm m\alpha/\hbar^{2}$, denoted by $\delta$, which gets a maximum at $\theta=\eta=\pi/2$ [Fig.\,\ref{Fig0}(b)].
 Below we will see that this asymmetry is crucial for achieving non-reciprocal Andreev spectrum and JDs in JJs.